scellecs/morpeh/README.md

 Types that process entities with a specific set of components.
 Entities are selected using a filter.

+All systems are represented by interfaces, but for convenience, there are ScriptableObject classes that make it easier to work with the inspector and `Installer`.
+Such classes are the default tool, but you can write pure classes that implement the interface, but then you need to use the `SystemsGroup` API instead of the `Installer`.

 ```c#
 public class HealthSystem : ISystem {